FIWARE/tutorials.Step-by-Step/docs/ld-subscriptions-registrations.md

 | **DELETE** | If deleting an entity, remove the complete local instance.
 If deleting locally held attributes remove them.
 If deleting attributes held in the **Context Provider**, pass request on to **Context Provider**                | Delete the entity attributes within the **Context Provider**, Respond to the context broker with a status code                       |

 Each partial registration is saying _"additional augmented context for this entity is held elsewhere"_.
 The entity data can be requested and modified via requests to this context broker.
+In this case the entity data is effectively bound to an individual context broker, and therefore may need special processing when running in a large-scale federated environment.
+Covering the special needs of the federation use-case is not the concern of this tutorial here.

 Note that within the context broker a single entity cannot partake in both a simple registration and a partial registration at the same time, as this would indicate that both the whole entity and only part of that entity are to be